blackducksoftware/hub-detect-ws/README.md

 You can download the latest source from GitHub: https://github.com/blackducksoftware/hub-detect-ws.

 # Documentation #
 hub-detect-ws is under development.
-You can use the provided scripts to try a pre-release version in either a Kubernetes or a Docker environment.
+There is no documentation yet other than this README file.

 ## Primary Endpoints ##